 Getting the Right Amplifier Matters.

-I recommend that the amplifier’s RMS power be twice the loudspeaker’s RMS power handling.
+I recommend that the amplifier’s RMS power be up to twice the loudspeaker’s RMS power handling.
 If the amplifier RMS output is higher than 125%, you risk damaging the loudspeaker with too much power in the event of feedback.
 If the amplifiers continuous power is lower than 80%, you will probably clip the signal in an attempt to get enough volume out of the loudspeaker.
-Clipping a signal produces strong high frequencies which has been known to burn out tweeters.
+Clipping a signal produces strong high frequencies which have been known to burn out tweeters.

 Just be sensible with the volume control.
 You will hear it if the speakers are hitting the buffers, so just ease back slightly.